umair-aziz025/ArchTech_CyberSecurity_Internship_Tasks/SECURITY.md

 ## Reporting a Vulnerability

-The ArchTech CyberSecurity Tools project takes security seriously.
+The CyberSecurity Tools project takes security seriously.
 If you discover a security vulnerability, please follow responsible disclosure practices.

 ### How to Report